JoshMarino/portfolio/_projects/2015-03-Advanced-Mechatronics.md

 #### Homework #3 - EAGLE Board Layout for Protoboard <a name="hw3"></a>
 The third homework assignment created a board layout from the EAGLE schematic for our protoboard.
 After the components were placed, connections were added for wires.
-Once everything was wired and connected, gerber files were generated and double-checked using mayhewlabs 3d gerber viewer.
+Once everything was wired and connected, Gerber files were generated and double-checked using Mayhewlabs 3d Gerber Viewer.

 #### Homework #4 - I2C OLED Display <a name="hw4"></a>